National Bahá’í Review/Issue 91/Text

 Teaching individuals with ‘true capacity’[edit]

-“There is no doubt that the poorer classes should be taught the Cause and given every opportunity to embrace it.
+"There is no doubt that the poorer classes should be taught the Cause and given every opportunity to embrace it.
 More especially in order to demonstrate to people our cardinal lack of prejudice, class prejudice as much as any other kind of prejudice.
-However, he feels that the great point is to confinn people of true capacity and ability—from whatever social stratum they may be—because the Cause needs now, and will ever increasingly need,
+However, he feels that the great point is to confirm people of true capacity and ability—from whatever social stratum they may be because the Cause needs now, and will ever increasingly need, souls of great ability who can bring it before the public at large, administer its ever-growing affairs, and contribute to its advancement in every field."
+(From letter dated October 30, 1941, written on behalf of Shoghi Effendi to an individual believer)

-individuals of “true capacity.”
+The goals of the Five Year Plan make it essential that we heed the advice of the beloved Guardian to seek out and teach individuals of "true capacity."
 Such an individual is not necessarily one of wealth or position, but rather a person of rectitude of character and one who is able to display leadership in his occupation, however humble, or in his social activities.
 Our teaching plans should make a deliberate effort to attract those who show a responsible attitude.

 Bahá’í wills and bequests[edit]

-According to the Teachings of Bahá’u’lláh it is incumbent upon every Baha’r’ to write a will during his lifetime in order to provide for the disposition of his property after his death as well as to give instructions concerning his burial.
+According to the Teachings of Bahá’u’lláh it is incumbent upon every Bahá’í to write a will during his lifetime in order to provide for the disposition of his property after his death as well as to give instructions concerning his burial.
 A will is particularly essential if you desire the Bahá’í Faith to have a share of your property.
 You can use it also to record your wishes for the proper disposition of your Bahá’í literature, files and records, and to include a provision that will ensure that your children receive Bahá’í training.

-have real property and Bahá’í’s that have both; no form could be devised that would cover all of these various circumstances.
+There is no standard will form approved by the National Spiritual Assembly.
+Besides the variations in the law from state to state, there are single Bahá’ís, married Bahá’ís, Bahá’ís with children, Bahá’ís that have personal property, Bahá’ís that have real property and Bahá’ís that have both; no form could be devised that would cover all of these various circumstances.
 A person preparing a will should contact an attorney.
 The cost should not be great, and it is the only way to be sure that in your particular set of circumstances your wishes will be carried out.

 Before visiting your attorney you should have specific information on hand that will assist him in advising you and drawing the will that meets your particular needs and desires.
 You should have all the personal information on yourself, your family, your relatives, and your beneficiaries.
-You should have all the facts concerning your property, whether real, personal or mixed; you should identify the location of your safe-deposit box (if you have one), insur ance policies, profit sharing plans, pensions, etc., the name and address of the person you wish to be your executor, trustee or guardian, and any special provisions you, as a Bahá’í', might want in your will.
+You should have all the facts concerning your property, whether real, personal or mixed; you should identify the location of your safe-deposit box (if you have one), insurance policies, profit sharing plans, pensions, etc., the name and address of the person you wish to be your executor, trustee or guardian, and any special provisions you, as a Bahá’í, might want in your will.
 Neither the Local Spiritual Assembly nor the National Spiritual Assembly should be named as executor of your will.

 A believer should have a special provision in his will for burial in accordance with Bahá’í Laws.
 It should be spelled out in the will that the place of burial must be within one hour's travel time from the place of death, that cremation is forbidden, and that the body is not to be embalmed unless required by state law.

-Bahá’í’s are permitted to donate their bodies for medical research and restorative purposes.
+Bahá’ís are permitted to donate their bodies for medical research and restorative purposes.
 When an individual asked the

 beloved Guardian about this he answered in a letter written on his behalf by his secretary on March 22, 1957, as follows:

 There is nothing in the Teachings against leaving our bodies to medical science.
-The only thing we should stipulate is that we do not wish to be cremated, as it is against our Bahá’í’ Laws.
+The only thing we should stipulate is that we do not wish to be cremated, as it is against our Bahá’í Laws.

 As many people make arrangements to leave their bodies to medical science for investigation he suggests that you inquire, either through some lawyer friend or through some hospital, how you could do this and then make the necessary provision in your Will, stipulating that you wish your body to be of service to mankind in death, and that, being a Bahá’í you request that your remains not be cremated and not be taken more than an hour's journey from the place you die.